Meromorphic Convexity on Complex Manifolds: M -manifolds

 \begin{definition} A complex manifold $X$ of dimension $n \ge 1$ is called an {\calligra M }-manifold if the following conditions are satisfied \begin{enumerate} \item[(a)] $X$ is meromorphically convex, i.e, $\widehat K_X$ is a compact subset of $X$ for any compact $K \subset X$; \item[(b)] $\mathscr M(X)$ separates points, i.e., for any points $p,q \in X$, $p\ne q$, there exists a meromorphic function $f$ on $X$ such that $f$ is holomorphic near $p$ and $q$, and $f(p)\ne f(q)$; \item[(c)] Existence of local coordinates: for any point $p\in X$ there exists a neighbourhood $U$ of $p$ and meromorphic functions $f_1,\dots, f_n$ such that $\{f_1|_U, \dots, f_n|_U\}$ form a local holomorphic coordinate system on $U$. \end{enumerate} \end{definition}

 The following are basic examples concerning {\calligra M }-manifolds.

 \begin{enumerate}

 \item Stein manifolds are {\calligra M }-manifolds.
-Indeed, on a Stein manifold meromorphic convexity as defined in Definition~\ref{M-manifold} agrees with weak meromorphic convexity defined in \cite{BoSh25} which implies (a).
-Properties (b) and (c) immediately follow from $X$ being Stein.
+Indeed, on a Stein manifold meromorphic convexity as defined in Definition~\ref{M-manifold} agrees with weak meromorphic convexity defined in~\cite{BoSh25} (see the remark following Definition~\ref{MeroCvx}) which implies (a).
+Properties (b) and (c) immediately follow from the Steinness of $X$.

 \item Let $X$ be the complex manifold obtained by blowing up the origin in the unit ball in $\mathbb C^2$.
 Then $X$ is holomorphically convex but not Stein.
 Any holomorphic function on $X$ is constant on the exceptional divisor, and so for any point in the exceptional divisor there are no local coordinates that are formed by entire functions.
 However, $X$ is an {\calligra M }-manifold.